Updated on June 25, 2021

 * Internet connection: It's best to download music over Wi-Fi if you don't want to waste your cellular data.

-I have a large storage space and a fast Wi-Fi, why can’t I download some certain songs from Apple Music, such as 'All Of Me' by John Legend?
+I have large storage space and fast Wi-Fi, why can’t I download some certain songs from Apple Music, such as 'All Of Me' by John Legend?
 If you are having the exact same problem, here are a few solutions that are provided by users from Apple Communities and Reddit.

 5 Possible Solutions:

 1. Sign out of your Apple ID account from iTunes and then sign in again (Account > Sign Out/In).

 2. Navigate to "Settings" > "Music" > turn off iCloud Music Library (or Sync Library) > Restart the device and turn on iCloud Music Library again.